-Though skin cancer can occur anywhere on the body, it appears most often on the face, head or neck regions.
-Following a thorough examination, along with discussion of your medical history, Dr. Shell will be able to determine if skin cancer surgery is the best option available for you.
+Although skin cancer can occur anywhere on the body, it appears most often on the face, head, or neck regions.
+Following a thorough examination, along with a discussion of your medical history, Dr. Shell will be able to determine if skin cancer reconstruction is the best option for you.

 Can skin cancer come back after skin cancer surgery?

 Following treatment, there is a chance that you may develop skin cancer in the future.
 If skin cancer does come back, it may occur in the same place, nearby, or in another region of your body.